 Return to the Gambian coast by road, calling in at some of our favourite birding sites on the way.
 Likely stops include Sankulay Kunda Hill (Yellow-bellied Hyliata, Yellow-crowned Bishop, Giant Eagle Owl, Grasshopper Buzzard, Baboon, Warthog), Fula Bantang (Marabout Stork), Jakhaly Ricefields (African Fish Eagle, Red-throated Giant Eagle, Shining Blue Kingfisher, Long-crested Hawk Eagle, Martial Eagle), Jarreng, Kampanti and the Raptor Track (Wahlberg’s Eagle, Bedouine Snake Eagle, Western Banded Snake Eagle, Lanner Falcon, Senegal Batis, Violet Turaco, Black-faced Firefinch, Mottled Spinetail).

-This birdwatching trip of a lifetime is based on 4 birders and includes all the above days for a total package price of £5,880.00, that’s just £245 per person per day!
+This birdwatching Gambia River Cruise is the trip of a lifetime and is based on 4 birders and includes all the above days for a total package price of £5,880.00, that’s just £245 per person per day!

 Excluded are bar purchases